 Indispensable ingredients of Corsican cuisine also include chestnut, delicious olive oil, figs, and herbs from the maquis.
 Strong-tasting cheeses, jams and preserves, as well as distinct local honey, are also a must-try for lovers of gourmet experiences.

-To complement the traditional Corsican specialties match them with mouth-watering insular wines originating from one of the island’s nine wine regions.
+To complement the traditional Corsican specialities, match them with mouth-watering insular wines originating from one of the island’s nine wine regions.
 The most reputable Patrimonio Appellation offers fruity Niellucciu reds and aromatic Vermentinu whites.
-To accompany your dessert choose a sweet-tasting delicate Muscat du Cap Corse.
+To accompany your dessert, choose a sweet-tasting, delicate Muscat du Cap Corse.

 Beer enthusiasts will appreciate a glass of refreshing Pietra brewed with chestnut flour for the most authentic Corsican flavour.